hyparam/hyparquet-compressors/README.md

 ## Brotli

-Uses [brotli.js](https://github.com/foliojs/brotli.js) for brotli decompression.
+Includes a minimal port of [brotli.js](https://github.com/foliojs/brotli.js) which compresses the brotli dictionary using gzip and base64 to minimize the distribution bundle size.

 ## LZ4